Divergence: How-To Identify and Profit from Conflicting Signals

 There are two types of divergence on the chart – bullish and bearish.

-A bullish divergence is created when the price action is moving lower on the chart, while your indicator of choice is creating higher lows.
+A bullish divergence in stock trading is created when the price action is moving lower on the chart, while your indicator of choice is creating higher lows.

 If you see this setting up on the chart, a trader should begin looking for opportunities to get long.

-A bearish divergence is created when the price action is moving higher, while your indicator of choice is making lower highs.
+A bearish divergence in stock trading is created when the price action is moving higher, while your indicator of choice is making lower highs.

 If you seeing this sort of discrepancy on the chart, you should begin looking for opportunities to open a short position.